Overview Current research interests include applications of statistical learning and computer vision in the arts. |

 This low-level vision algorithm has been used in phone cameras, astronomy, and medical imaging as well as VFX.

-This algorithm is now included in the Matlab image processing toolbox and
+This algorithm is included in the Matlab image processing toolbox and

 used in several commercial software packages.